thephez/docs-core/docs/dashcore/wallet-arguments-and-commands-dash-cli.md

   -datadir=<dir>
        Specify data directory

+  -generate
+       Generate blocks immediately, equivalent to RPC generatenewaddress followed by RPC generatetoaddress.
+Optional positional integer arguments are number of blocks to generate (default: 1) and maximum iterations to try (default: 1000000), equivalent to RPC generatetoaddress nblocks and maxtries arguments.
+Example:
+       dash-cli -generate 4 1000

   -getinfo
        Get general information from the remote server.
 Note that unlike server-side RPC calls, the results of -getinfo is the result of